-The charging station must have connectivity options to ensure seamless integration into the infrastructure:
+The charging stations offer robust connectivity options to ensure seamless integration into the infrastructure:

-- Independence: Each charger operates independently without relying on a master unit. - 4G LTE-M: Built-in e-Sim. - Wi-Fi 2.4GHz (Channel 1,6 or 11): Standard integration. - Power Line Communication (PLC): Chargers can receive internet over the grid with a PLC module, which requires Ethernet to be connected to the module.
+- Independence: Each charger operates independently, without relying on a master unit. - 4G LTE-M: Built-in e-Sim. - Wi-Fi 2.4GHz (Channel 1,6 or 11): Standard integration. - Powerline communication (PLC): Chargers can receive internet over the grid with a PLC module, which requires Ethernet to be connected to the module.